mjanv/mistune-docx/README.md

 ## Requirements

-This tool has been tested with Python 3.5.
+This tool has been tested with Python 3.5 under a Windows platform.
 See _requirements.txt_ for all the libraries dependencies.